tgriesser-projects/formloader/readme.md

 	),
 	```

+After that, navigate to `http://example.com/formloader` and the installer prompts should guide you through the rest

 By default, the Formloader module will only be enabled when `Fuel::$env === "development"`.
 You can modify this in the configuration, but do so at your own risk... you don't want a public facing interface to be able to edit forms in production mode without any security measures.

 # Formloader Class